 Traffic Laws: Except on priority roads, vehicles coming from the right have the right-of-way.
 It is generally illegal in Germany to pass vehicles on the right.
 It is illegal to operate a vehicle if the blood alcohol level is 0.05% or higher.
 You may be fined and your driver’s license may be suspended for specified periods of time depending upon the gravity of each violation.

 It is illegal to use your cell phone while driving in Germany.
 For more information, please visit the U.S. embassy’s webpage on driving in Germany.

 Public Transportation: Germany has an extensive and safe public transportation network consisting of buses, streetcars, trains, and subways.
 Metered taxis are also prevalent throughout Germany, although taxis generally do not accept credit cards.
+Uber is available in limited areas in Germany.
 Use common sense safety practices such as guarding valuables and remaining aware of your surroundings on all public transportation.